Home

 1928 reunion notice

-Daughter Maud is believed to have suffered as a child from "cancer of the bowels" and was treated at hospitals in Pittsburgh but fortunately went on to a long life including marriage and children.
+Daughter Maud is believed to have suffered as a child from "cancer of the bowels" and was treated at hospitals in Pittsburgh.
+Fortunately she went on to a long life including marriage anda family of children.

 Amanda and Wallace, said a local newspaper, "lived on a small farm near Kingwood for about 50 years," where Wallace labored "farming and working in the timber, and helped to cut much of the virgin timber in the surrounding territory.
 He was a robust man and an expert axman, strictly temperate, a stalwart Republican, always exercising his right to vote."